-Because the CALIPSP is a real-world dataset, we do not know the ground truth of the underlying PDE model.
-But here we provide some justifications.
-First, from the solution path in Fig. \ref{fig: case study -- curve and solution path}(b), we found the coefficients of $ \frac{\partial}{\partial x}u(x,t) $ and $ \left( \frac{\partial^2}{\partial x^2}u(x,t) \right)^2 $ remain non-zeros under $\lambda = 0.05$, while other coefficients are all zero.
-Second, the identified PDE model in \eqref{equ: case study -- identified model} fits well to the training data, i.e., temperature in 2017 (see Fig. \ref{fig: case study -- surface} (a.1)-(a.3)).
-The value to plot Fig. \ref{fig: case study -- surface}(a.2) is calculated as follows.
-First, we use the identified PDE model in \eqref{equ: case study -- identified model} to predict the value of $\frac{\partial}{\partial t}u(x,t)$ in January 2017.
-Then, we use the explicit Euler method \cite[][]{butcher2008numerical, norsett1993solving} to predict the future value from February 2017 to December 2017, i.e., we have $ u(x, t+\Delta t) = u(x,t) + \frac{\partial}{\partial t}u(x,t) \Delta t. $ The three-dimension surface plot of the residual between the observed temperature and the fitted temperature can be found in Fig. \ref{fig: case study -- surface}(a.3).
-Seeing from Fig. \ref{fig: case study -- surface}(a.1)-(a.3), we find the fitted temperature captures the dynamic trend of the raw data well.
-Although the magnitude of the residual is not small, it is still satisfying.
-Third, the identified PDE model in \eqref{equ: case study -- identified model} predicts well in the testing data, i.e., the temperatures in 2018 (see Fig \ref{fig: case study -- surface} (b.1)-(b.3)).
-Seeing Fig. \ref{fig: case study -- surface}(b.1)-(b.3), we find the predicted temperature captures the trend of the test data in 2018 well.
-As for the residual plot in Fig. \ref{fig: case study -- surface}(b.3), its magnitude is not small given the inaccuracy of the explicit Euler method and the different dynamic patterns of the temperature in 2017 and 2018.
-This difference can potentially lead to a different PDE model in 2017 and 2018.
-If we persist to use the PDE model identified by the temperature in 2017 to predict the temperature in 2018, then we fail to capture difference patterns in 2018.
-Considering the above reasons, we think our proposed SAPDEMI method performs well in the CALIPSO dataset since it adequately predicts the feature values in 2018.
+Because the CALIPSP is a real-world data set, we do not know the ground truth of the underlying PDE model.
+Here we provide some justifications.
+First, from the solution path in Fig. \ref{fig: case study -- curve and solution path}(b), the coefficients of $ \frac{\partial}{\partial x}u(x,t) $ and $ \left( \frac{\partial^2}{\partial x^2}u(x,t) \right)^2 $ remain nonzeros under $\lambda = 0.05$, whereas the other coefficients are all zero.
+Second, the identified PDE model in \eqref{equ: case study -- identified model} fits well to the training data (see Fig. \ref{fig: case study -- surface} (a.1)-(a.3)).
+Third, the identified PDE model in \eqref{equ: case study -- identified model} predicts well in the testing data (see Fig \ref{fig: case study -- surface} (b.1)-(b.3)).
+Thus, our proposed SAPDEMI method performs well in the CALIPSO data set, beacuse it adequately predicts the feature values in 2018.